Stroke Center

 Time is Brain

 With a stroke, every second counts.
 Minutes could mean the difference between recovery and permanent disability – even death – for stroke victims.
-Prime Healthcare New Jersey’s hospitals provide patients with exceptional care by a multi-disciplinary team of award-winning vascular neurologists, known as stroke doctors, using the latest technology for the fastest diagnoses and treatment of strokes — all to increase the chances of recovery.
+Prime Healthcare New Jersey’s hospitals provide patients with exceptional care by a multi-disciplinary team of award-winning vascular neurologists, using the latest technology for the fastest diagnoses and treatment of strokes — all to increase the chances of recovery.

 What happens when you have a stroke?